 The Boring Mattress Co.

 The Boring Hybrid is a budget-friendly mattress with a medium-plush feel.
 Its support and pressure relief depend on your body type; it's well-suited to lighter-weight back and stomach sleepers, and especially average- and heavier-weight side sleepers, but lighter-weight side sleepers should look elsewhere.
 This mattress is our pick for the best cooling mattress in the budget category.
 It's cooling enough for hot sleepers, providing excellent cooling throughout an eight-hour night.
 It's also very responsive, so it's easy to shift sleeping positions, and it offers excellent motion isolation, so movement isn't likely to wake you up.
-And it is one of the most durable mattresses we've tested so far, so it should resist sagging longer than mattresses with lower-quality foam.
+And it's one of the most durable mattresses we've tested so far, so it should resist sagging longer than mattresses with lower-quality foam.

 -